samuelolteanu/esphome-pellet-stove-controller/README.md

 - Fan throttle via sigma delta modulation when needed.
 - Pump freeze protection

-I will provide a separate file for the disclaiomer.
-Plenty of talk there.
+I will provide a separate file for the disclaimer.
+Plenty to talk there.

 Hardware used:
  - Sensors: